Amaranth Porridge with Buttered Apples & Hazelnuts

 - Prepare the amaranth by placing it in a bowl with enough water to cover it by an inch.
 Add 1 tablespoon apple cider vinegar, cover the bowl and set it on the counter.
 Anywhere from 8-24 hours.
 In the morning rinse and drain the amaranth in a wire colander lined with cheesecloth, and discard the water.
 Rinse well.

 - Place the amaranth in saucepan with the milk or water and a fat pinch of salt.
 Bring to a low boil.
 Once boiling reduce the heat to low, give the pot a good stir, cover and simmer for about 25 minutes, or until the amaranth is soft (a little bit of liquid left is okay).
-Remove from the heat, give a good stir to make sure none of the amaranth is sticking to the bottom of the pan, and keep the lid on for an additional 15 minutes to thicken.
+Stir the pot once or twice while simmering.
+Remove from the heat, give one last good stir to make sure none of the amaranth is sticking to the bottom of the pan, and keep the lid on for an additional 15 minutes to thicken.

 - While the amaranth cooks heat the butter in a small frying pan over medium heat.
 Once melted and foaming add the chopped apple, cinnamon, nutmeg and a tiny pinch of salt.
 Cook, stirring occasionally until the apple is softened and golden brown on all sides.
 About 8-10 minutes.